DistributedWeb/dwebx-node/readme.md

 opts = {
   upload: true, // announce and upload data to other peers
   download: true, // download data from other peers
-  port: 3282, // port for discovery swarm
+  port: 1776, // port for discovery swarm
   utp: true, // use utp in discovery swarm
   tcp: true // use tcp in discovery swarm
 }

-//Defaults from datland-swarm-defaults can also be overwritten:
+//Defaults from dwebx-config can also be overwritten:

 opts = {
   dns: {